Robo-advisors are online wealth management firms that take your money and help you put it into low-cost Exchange-Traded Funds (ETFs).

 What I do know, however, is that “high investment fees” eat into an investor’s returns, and combined with “active” strategies (more frequent buying and selling – higher transaction costs), the data shows that more than 80% active fund managers underperform their benchmark index (market).

 On the other hand, with the passive investing strategy used by Robo-advisors, you can look forward to getting market returns the minimal fees, and tracking errors.

 Robo-advisors are not the only way to save on investment fees.
 If you are comfortable buying your ETFs via a self-directed discount brokerage account, you can save even more on fees.

-However, not many people are confident enough to go all-in and solely manage their investment portfolio.
-For one, you need to be super-disciplined and keep your behavioural biases at bay.
+However, not many people are confident enough to go all in and solely manage their investment portfolio.
+For one, you need to be super-disciplined and keep your behavioral biases at bay.